DuetUI: A Bidirectional Context Loop for Human-Agent Co-Generation of Task-Oriented Interfaces

 \subsubsection{Data Collection and Analysis}

-We collected several forms of qualitative data for each participant: screen and audio recordings of the entire session, all digital artifacts created (UIs, notes, sketches), and audio recordings from the concluding interview.
-In total, 10.41 hours of recordings were gathered.
+We collected several forms of qualitative data for each participant: screen and audio recordings, all digital artifacts created (UIs, notes, sketches), and audio recordings from the concluding interview.
+In total, 10.41 hours of recordings were gathered (not including the introduction section).
 Our analysis involved two researchers independently coding this data.
 They subsequently met to consolidate their codes and synthesize the results, forming the basis for the findings discussed below.